 College of Liberal Arts & Social Sciences > Academics > Catholic Studies > Undergraduate > Catholic Studies (BA)

-The Catholic Studies program will provide you with a deeper understanding and appreciation of the Catholic contribution to society.
-Explore Roman Catholicism as a religious and cultural reality that expresses and motivates multiple forms of human expression.
+The Catholic Studies program will provide you with an informed understanding and appreciation of the depth and breadth of the Catholic tradition and its unique contribution to society—past and present.
+In our rigorous, interdisciplinary program, you’ll explore Roman Catholicism as a religious and cultural reality that expresses and motivates multiple forms of human expression.

-Chicago has one of the largest Catholic populations in the United States, with a rich theological, pastoral, ethnic, architectural, artistic and musical heritage for you to experience firsthand.
+Chicago has one of the largest Catholic populations in the United States and a rich theological, pastoral, ethnic, architectural, artistic and musical heritage for you to experience firsthand.

 of Interdisciplinary Program graduates were employed, continuing their education or not seeking employment after graduation.